 There’s a new predator in Sri Lanka’s reservoirs.
 Locals see it as an opportunity

-Authorities organized an angler competition to try to control the snakehead population
+Authorities organised an angler competition to try to control the snakehead population

 They also grow bigger compared to traditional freshwater fish species.
 Fisherman Nishantha Sujeewa Kumara said he once caught a fish weighing 7 kilograms (15 pounds), while the native species he usually catches weigh mostly less than a kilogram.